hamvocke/hamvocke.github.io/_drafts/doppelkopf.md

 ![I'll build my own game](/assets/img/uploads/doppelkopf-bender.jpg) _Probably not blackjack and hookers though_

-Yeah, right, because that always works out so well.
+Yeah, right, because that always turns out so well.
 Having quite a track record for starting side projects that I never finish (who hasn't?)
 I know I'm probably lying to myself when I say that I'll definitely finish that one.
 Still, I decided to build my own game, mainly for two reasons:

   1. Implementing your own Doppelkopf game will teach you a lot about the game
   2. I don't get to do too much coding these days so a side project is more than welcome